ORNL/cpp-proposals-pub/D1673/blas_interface.md

 The `implicit_unit_diagonal_t` tag indicates two things:

-  * callers will never access the `i,i` element of the matrix, and
+  * the function will never access the `i,i` element of the matrix, and

   * the matrix has a diagonal of ones (a unit diagonal).

 *[Note:* Typical BLAS practice is that the algorithm never actually